Harvest Moon (video game): Release

-The game was released on August 9, 1996, in Japan for the Super Famicom.
+Harvest Moon was released on August 9, 1996, in Japan for the Super Famicom.
+It was released after the launch of the PlayStation and Nintendo 64.
+Initially, only 20,000 copies were sold, but after good reviews were published and word-of-mouth spread, the game went on to sell over 100,000 copies in Japan.
+In a retrospective analysis, Edge was impressed at the game's success despite releasing so closely to next generation hardware.
+Wada originally never thought the game would be localized, but it was localized for North America and Europe.
 It was released in North America on August 17, 1997, and in Europe on January 29, 1998.
 According to Natsume Inc.'s Adam Fitch, the game sold "a decent amount for that time".
-Upon release in Japan, the game had 20,000 sales.
-Despite the recent release of the Nintendo 64 the game would sell over 100,000 units.
+The European version shipped with language localizations for Germany and France.

-In the localized North American version, all references to alcohol are changed to "juice," even though anyone who drinks said "juice" clearly becomes intoxicated.
+When localized, all alcohol references were replaced with "juice", even though anyone who drinks said "juice" clearly becomes intoxicated.
 While many elements of the game were Westernized for its American release, some Japanese cultural elements remained.
 For example, townspeople sometimes discuss the church and its religion in Shinto terms, such as referring to the existence of both a "God of the Harvest" and a "God of Business".
 In the "New Day" cinematic sequences, the character eats an onigiri, a traditional Japanese food item.
 The news anchor on TV in the game bows to the audience in a welcoming manner, which is uncommon in Western countries.

+The game has been re-released on the Nintendo 3DS, Wii, Wii U and Nintendo Switch.

 Satellaview version

-BS Bokujō Monogatari (BS 牧場物語) was a four-episode ura- or gaiden-version of the original Harvest Moon released on the Satellaview.
-Each episode had to be downloaded by players from St.GIGA (at NikoNiko Ranch on the BS-X cartridge) during a specified broadcast week and during a specified time-window.
-It featured "SoundLink" narration (radio drama-style streaming voice data intended to guide players through the game and give helpful hints and advice).
-Due to the nature of SoundLink broadcasts these games were only broadcast to players between 6:00 and 6:50PM on broadcast dates.
-The game was never released outside Japan and as with all other Satellaview titles it has never been re-released as a stand-alone title.
-Online Satellaview emulation enthusiasts refer to the game unofficially as "BS Makiba Monogatari".
-A single rerun of the broadcasts was conducted in the same weekly format from November 4, 1996, to November 30, 1996, at 5:00 to 5:50PM.
-The BS-X download location changed to Bagupotamia Temple.
-The episodes were known as:
+BS Bokujō Monogatari (BS 牧場物語) was a four-episode ura- or gaiden-version of the original Harvest Moon, released on the Satellaview.
+Each episode was available for download via satellite broadcast during September 2–23, 1996, from 6:00 to 6:50PM.
+It featured "SoundLink" narration (radio drama-style streaming voice data to guide players).
+Due to the nature of SoundLink broadcasts, these games were only playable during the broadcast windows.
+The game was never released outside Japan or released as a stand-alone game.
+A single rerun of the broadcasts was conducted in the same weekly format November 4–30, 1996, at 5:00 to 5:50PM.
+The episodes were: